GMLC-TDC/HELICS/docs/Public_API.md

   - CoreApp.hpp
   - timeOperations.hpp
   - typeOperations.hpp
   - Exceptions: Vector subscriptions, and vector inputs are subject to change.
 The queries to retrieve JSON may update the format of the returned JSON in the future.
 A general note on queries.
 The data returned via queries is subject to change, in general queries will not be removed, but if a need arises the data structure may change at minor revision numbers.
+We hope to fully document the queries structure in 3.2 at which point they will be stable for at least minor releases and changes will be noted.
+The new log features in 3.1.2 will be stabilized in 3.2 and considered experimental in 3.1.2.

 - Core library headers